While some people have annual health check-ups, not everyone needs a check-up every year.

 Annual physicals usually don’t make you healthier.
 There have been many studies into the effects of annual check-ups.
 In general, they probably won’t help you stay well and live longer.
 And they don’t usually help you avoid hospital stays or keep you from dying of cancer or heart disease.

-Your healthcare professional knows your health history best, so you can discuss with them the best time for any tests or examinations you may need, or whether an annual check-up is necessary.
+Your healthcare provider knows your health history best, so you can discuss with them the best time for any tests or examinations you may need and how often you should be seen.

 Please talk to your GP or healthcare provider if you have any questions about whether you need an annual health check-up or not.